jwgoodermote/jwgoodermote/README.md

 ## 🧑‍🏫 About Me

 I’m a Computer Science student building hands-on skills in Java, Python, and C++.
-For the past 7 years, I’ve worked as a certified tutor and adjunct instructor, helping students master programming skills.
+For the over 7 years, I’ve worked as a certified tutor and adjunct instructor, helping students master programming skills.

 My background in tutoring and teaching gives me a unique advantage: I don’t just code—I know how to break down problems, spot patterns, and create practical solutions that individuals from diverse backgrounds can understand.
 I’m eager to apply this foundation to real-world software projects.